azadwasan/neuralnetwork/docs/easyNN/GradientDescentTest.md

 }
 ```

 This test is similar to linear regression tests.
-We fetch the data dynamically from python scilearn library (line 4).
+We fetch the data dynamically from python sklearn library (line 4).
 The method getClassificationData(...) take the input of feature matrix, measured output, number of samples, number of features, redundant features and clusters per feature.
 In this specific case we get 100 data points divided in two clusters.
 Next, we instantiate EasyNN logistic regression (line 6).
 EasyNN GD is fit on the data (line 8).
 A helper method is used to find the correct classification percentage (line 10).
-Next, we determine the classification using scilearn and TensorFlow libraries (line 12 and 13).
+Next, we determine the classification using sklearn and TensorFlow libraries (line 12 and 13).
 The respective percentages are determined (line 15, 16).
 The results are plotted (line 18) and checked to make sure EasyNN classification is with 2% of TensorFlow classification benchmark.

-In the following figure green line represents EasyNN classification line, blue line represents TensorFlow model and red line represents Scilearn model.
+In the following figure green line represents EasyNN classification line, blue line represents TensorFlow model and red line represents sklearn model.

 ![Logistic Regression GD EasyNN vs TensorFlow](../assets/img/EasyNNTest/LogisticRegression1.png)